 If Walls Could Talk

-Discover walls of brilliant colored art by local artisans that portray a remembrance of eras past.
+Discover walls of brilliant colored art by local artisans in historic towns that portray a remembrance of eras past.

 Chattahoochee Heritage Park & Mural

 Located in downtown Chattahoochee, the park contains a Norfolk Southern Railroad caboose, picturesque fountain, gazebo, benches, and a river heritage mural painted by Von Tipton that features the John W. Callahan steamboat.

 The train mural on the Valencia Jewelry Store in Chipley, located near the depot, show a sign of the past.